nzesalem/lastus/README.md

 # Lastus

+Easy status addition and management for your Eloquent models in Laravel.

 <p>
 <a href="https://travis-ci.org/nzesalem/lastus"><img src="https://travis-ci.org/nzesalem/lastus.svg" alt="Build Status"></a>
 <a href="https://packagist.org/packages/nzesalem/lastus"><img src="https://poser.pugx.org/nzesalem/lastus/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/nzesalem/lastus"><img src="https://poser.pugx.org/nzesalem/lastus/license.svg" alt="License"></a>
 </p>

-Easy status addition and management for your Eloquent models in Laravel.
+## What is lastus/status?

+Consider you are building a forum app, you would typically have a `User` model/class.
+A `User` can be in different states or have different statuses at different points in time.
+For example when a user first registers for the forum you may want his/her status to be `unverified` indicating that the user have not verified his/her email.
+When the user verifies his/her email, he/she may become `active`.
+If the user violates one or more of the forum rules he/she may become `suspended`, and so on.

-**Lastus** package for Laravel 5 aims to handle all of your Eloquent model statuses for you automatically, with minimal configuration.
+**Lastus** package for Laravel 5 aims to handle all of this for you automatically, with minimal configuration.

-1. Install the package via Composer:
+* Install the package via Composer:

     ```sh
     $ composer require nzesalem/lastus